 Only thanks to the help of photos and images can I remember the route of today’s walk.
 In the daily life of war, only something like photography – unknown, auxiliary, almost mechanical – is capable of keeping sequences and memories together.

 When I went for a walk, my thoughts were still on the morning news and I barely paid attention to the street.
 With deep sadness, I had to admit the possibility that we might eventually be forced to leave Kyiv.
-I’ve known all along that we could get to that point, of course, but today I’m thinking about that possibility again.
+I’ve known all along that we might get to that point, of course, but today I’m thinking regarding that possibility once more.

 Then I thought that at least I am in Kyiv for the moment, that I should value every minute and look around me: look at the city, the streets, the people.
 It’s kind of naive, yes, and I quickly drift back into my thoughts, barely noticing what’s going on around me.

 The territorial defense soldiers were warming their hands.
 I saw the beautiful faces of two young women who laughingly told me that they belonged to the “Ukrainian Volunteer Army”.
 They gave me their phone numbers.
-What that meant was: maybe we’ll meet again soon.
+What that meant was: maybe we’ll meet once more soon.

 To my surprise, a little later I heard music.
 I was walking through the sculpture park, along Landscape Alley.
 In the distance I heard drums, a melodic whistle and bells.
 The music came from the hills.
 I listened intently as the music grew louder with each step.
 Then I saw a small group of men and women playing musical instruments in the distance.
 What a combination of different fragments, tones and pauses.
 I listened, delighted.
 They approached and continued on their way with friendly looks.
 I was so shocked to see and hear those musicians that I can’t remember what happened next.